Beliavsky/Fortran-code-on-GitHub/README.md

 [EDIpack](https://github.com/QcmPlab/EDIpack): Lanczos-based solver for generic quantum impurity models exploiting distributed memory MPI parallelisation, from QcmPlab

+[ELectronic Structure Infrastructure (elsi)](https://github.com/ElectronicStructureLibrary/elsi-interface): provides and enhances scalable, open-source software library solutions for electronic structure calculations in materials science, condensed matter physics, chemistry, and many other fields.
+ELSI focuses on methods that solve or circumvent eigenvalue problems in electronic structure theory.
+The ELSI infrastructure should also be useful for other challenging eigenvalue problems.

 [EMPM_MPI](https://github.com/knappf/EMPM_MPI): codes for TDA, 2 and 3 -phonon diagonalization of nuclear Hamiltonian within Equation-of-motion Phonon Method, by knappf

 [EMPM_MPI_NO](https://github.com/knappf/EMPM_MPI_NO): codes for TDA, 2 and 3 -phonon diagonalization of nuclear Hamiltonian within Equation-of-motion Phonon Method, by knappf.
 Natural orbital basis version.